alfwatt/KitBridge/README.md

     #endif
     }

+<a id="aliases"></a>
+## Swift Type Alises

+For applications that use Swift `KitBridgeAliases.swift` is provided along with the approrprate `module.map` files in the Swift enabled products.

+Swift applications can't see the `#defines` used to bridge clases for OBjective-C code, so Swift `typealias` directeives are used to allow the usage of the varoius `IL` type names.

 <a id="functions"></a>
 ## Bridged Functions

-A number of geometry and printing functions are included for conveniences, see <a href="./KitBridgeFunctions.h">`KitBridgeFunctions.h`</a> for details.
+A number of geometry and printing functions are included for conveniences, see
+<a href="./KitBridgeFunctions.h">`KitBridgeFunctions.h`</a> for details.

 <a id="protocols"></a>